There are many weight loss products on the market.

 For example, one study of 12 healthy men showed that taking 1.2 grams of fenugreek seed extract decreased daily fat intake by 17%.
-This also lowered their daily calorie intake by about 12% (
+It also lowered their daily calorie intake by about 12% (

 Research has shown that fenugreek is safe and has few or no side effects (

-- Whole seed: Start with 2 grams and move up to 5 grams, as tolerated.
+- Whole seed.
+Start with 2 grams and move up to 5 grams, as tolerated.

-- Capsule: Start with a 0.5-gram dose and increase to 1 gram after a couple of weeks if you do not experience any side effects.
+- Capsule.
+Start with a 0.5-gram dose and increase to 1 gram after a couple of weeks if you do not experience any side effects.

 Its active compounds, known as gymnemic acids, have been shown to block the sweetness of food.
 In other words, consuming Gymnema sylvestre can reduce the taste of sugar in the mouth and fight sugar cravings (

 Similarly, gymnemic acids can bind to sugar receptors in the intestine, preventing the absorption of sugar in the blood.
-This could help maintain low blood sugar levels and avoid carbohydrate storage as fat (
+This could help maintain low blood sugar levels and avoid carb storage as fat (

 Another study demonstrated that Gymnema sylvestre could block the digestion of fat and even increase its excretion from the body (